martycheung/Bayesian-Network-Visualisation/README.md

 Note: Due to data confidentiality reasons, the data used here has been scrubbed of any mention of the client name and all marketing spends have been imputed with random values.

 The size of the nodes represent the total spend of the marketing activity, the thickness of the connections represent the strength of the relationship (in other words, the ROI for that activity) and the direction of the arrows represents the direction of the impact.
-Below are some screenshots of the visualisation.
-The RShiny app is hosted on [here](https://martycheung.shinyapps.io/bayesian-network-visualisation/).
+The visualisation is interactive, so the user can click on each node to get more details about each marketing activity and filter specific activities.
+Below are some screenshots of the visualisation and the RShiny app is hosted on [here](https://martycheung.shinyapps.io/bayesian-network-visualisation/):

 <img src="images/image1.PNG">
 <img src="images/image2.PNG">